 BADM 416 Operations Management 3 cr.
 Introduces the concepts, issues, and problems of operations management and the management of the production function.
 Problems are analyzed and solutions are recommended.
 Microcomputer applications are addressed.
-Prerequisites: A course in statistics, BADM 226, BADM 301 and MATH 240.
+Prerequisites: BADM 226 and BADM 301.

 BADM 421 Applied Business Research 3 cr.
 Explores the full range of activities involved in the marketing research process for business including research and measurement concepts, sampling and field work, and data analysis and presentation.
 Prerequisite: BADM 321.